Runtime Authorization Layer

 Observability and SIEM tools tell you what happened.
 They are indispensable for incident response, compliance reporting, and post-hoc correlation.
 If an agent exfiltrates data, your SIEM will eventually surface it.

 "Eventually" is the problem.
 By the time a SIEM alert fires, the action has already executed.
 The data has already moved.
 The database record has already been deleted.
-Observability is retrospective by design — it's not built to intercept.
+Observability is retrospective by design.

-Behavry enforces policy before the action executes.
-Every tool call is evaluated against per-agent Rego policies at the proxy layer before it reaches the target server.
+Behavry authorizes before the action executes.
+Every tool call is evaluated against per-agent Rego policies before it reaches the target.
 Your SIEM still gets the audit trail — from Behavry, structured and attributed to a specific agent identity.

 Your SIEM tells you what happened.
 Behavry decides whether it should.